lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

-Leaving signals, FRP, Elm, and actually pretty much all of the specifics of this post aside, there seems to be an additional, and more general lesson here, which if I had to formulate, would go something like this: The **less** interpretation logic – such as conditionals and other forms of poking – we do on the input arguments of a function, the **more** the function can be read as a simple equation, which is *A Good Thing*.
+Leaving signals, FRP, Elm, and actually pretty much all of the specifics of this post aside, there seems to be an additional, and more general lesson here, which if I had to formulate, would go something like this: The **less** interpretation logic – such as conditionals and other forms of probing – we do on the input arguments of a function, the **more** the function can be read as a simple equation, which is *A Good Thing*.